mikich-k2v/K2View-Academy/articles/TDM/tdm_implementation/06_tdm_implementation_support_hierarchy.md

 #### Overview

 This table keeps the link between the parent-child **source IDs**.
 The relationship is saved per source environment.
-In addition, each [DataFlux](/articles/TDM/tdm_overview/02_tdm_glossary.md#data-flux) extract task creates separate records in the TDM_LU_TYPE_RELATION_EID table with the version name and version date time of the extracted version of entities.
+In addition, each [DataFlux](/articles/TDM/tdm_overview/02_tdm_glossary.md#data-flux) extract task creates separate records in the TDM_LU_TYPE_RELATION_EID table with the version name, date and the time of the extracted version of entities.

 This table is used for the following:
-- Building the list of entities (entity inclusion) on child LUs when executing extract or load tasks.
+- Building the list of entities (entity inclusion) of child LUs when executing extract or load tasks.
 The TDM execution process gets the children entities of the parent entities that have been successfully processed by the task execution.
-- Displays the hierarchy of the processed entities by the task execution.
+- Displays the hierarchy of the processed entities by the executed task.

 #### Which Process Populates the TDM_LU_TYPE_RELATION_EID?

-The TDM_TYPE_RELATION_EID is populated by the sync on the parent LUI:  The **fnEnrichmentChildLink** enrichment function is attached to each parent LU and populates the TDM_TYPE_RELATION_EID table.
+The TDM_TYPE_RELATION_EID is populated by the sync on the parent LUI.
+The **fnEnrichmentChildLink** enrichment function is attached to each parent LU and populates the TDM_TYPE_RELATION_EID table.
 This function runs on the parent LU.
 The SQL queries are populated in the [trnChildLink](/articles/TDM/tdm_implementation/05_tdm_lu_implementation_general.md#trnchildlink) translation to get the child IDs of each parent LUI.

 #### TDM_LU_TYPE_RELATION_EID Structure